Oval vs Round Diamond: Which one to choose?

 What is an Oval Cut Diamond?

-The Oval Cut diamond has now gained a lot of popularity because it definitely makes for a grand piece of jewelry be it a ring, a necklace, earring, or any other piece of jewelry.
-The oval table and the short pavilion makes for a flatter but a bigger-looking diamond.
+The lab grown oval cut diamond has now gained a lot of popularity because it definitely makes for a grand piece of jewelry be it a ring, a necklace, an earring, pendant or any other piece of jewelry.
+The oval table and the short pavilion make for a flatter but bigger-looking diamond.

 Shape